zhaonat/py-maxwell-fd3d/README.md

 1. So far, it appears that using scipy's iterative solvers, the case of the finite width photonic crystal slab has some issues with converging. scipy's lgmres and gcrotmk seems to work better, but are a lot slower than bicgstab or qmr.
 In general, it would appear best to use an external solver like petsc to solve the system most efficiently and effectively
 2. Not easy to implement modified versions of ILU preconditioning with scipy.sparse solvers, particularly block preconditioning.

-### Recommended Visualization in 3D: Plotly
-see some of the examples below
+## Proposed external package: Petsc and petsc4py

-## Examples
+# Examples

 1. Dipole in Vacuum (vacuum.ipynb): a radiating dipole in vacuum with the domain truncated by a PML.
 ![Alt text](./img/vacuum_slices.png?raw=true "Title")

 2. Plane Wave (plane-wave test, unidirectional plane wave source)

 3. Photonic Crystal Slab: lgmres
 ![Alt text](./img/phc_slab_slices.png?raw=true "Title")